SaschaWagentrotz/ImGuiToolkitProject/README.md

 The goal of ImGuiToolkit is to make creating Dear ImGui interfaces for runtime debugging and editor tools in Unreal Engine as simple as possible.
 It provides seamless integration between Unreal and Dear ImGui through easily bindable delegates in both C++ and Blueprint, and it automatically handles common type conversions for you (for example: FText ↔ const char*, FLinearColor ↔ ImVec4, and so on).

 ℹ️ Note: ImGuiToolkit gives you full access to Dear ImGui’s capabilities in C++.
-In Blueprints, it offers a streamlined subset designed to help you build UIs faster and with fewer distractions.
+In Blueprints, it offers a streamlined subset designed to help you build UIs faster and with fewer necessary decisions.

 🧩 **Attribution:** ImGuiToolkit builds upon and includes code from the following open-source projects: